kelmorab/scriptcollection/bjetRegression/README.md

 ## runscriptCreator.py

-Create shell scripts for parallel usage of MakeTreeforbReg.C on BIRDCluster atf NAF.
+Create shell scripts for parallel usage of MakeTreeforbReg.C on BIRDCluster at NAF.

        python runscriptCreator.py path/to/MakeTreeforbReg.C path/to/scriptfolder path/to/outputfolder